OUR COMMITMENT TO DIVERSITY, EQUITY & INCLUSION

 AMA DEI Pledge to Advance Social Justice, Racial Equity and Anti-Racism:

 We believe marketing has the power to make a difference.
 As innovators, strategizers, ambassadors, and storytellers, we shape narratives that communicate value, create meaning, and establish societal norms.

-As chapter leaders in the AMA, we recognize that there is inequity in our marketing community and organization and that we can do more to address these gaps.
 The catalyst of our actions stems from the unjust murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other lives lost due to police brutality.
 Our inaction and silence in the past have resulted in hurt, exclusion, and harm in ways that we cannot measure, but we are committed to rectifying this and ensuring that our efforts are sustainable and far-reaching.

 - We commit to building a pipeline of marketers that reflect the demographics of the populations we serve.

 - We commit to partnering with organizations that value and have demonstrated their support to diversity, equity, and inclusion.

 - We commit to further educating ourselves as to the plight of racial and social injustice and will use our platform to facilitate courageous conversations that promote anti-bias and anti-racism within the marketing community.